Indoor tanning: Skin cancer

-Exposure to ultraviolet radiation (UVR), whether from outdoor tanning under the sun or indoor tanning using tanning devices is known to be a major cause of the three main types of skin cancer: non-melanoma skin cancer (basal cell carcinoma and squamous cell carcinoma) and melanoma.
+Exposure to ultraviolet radiation (UVR), whether from outdoor tanning under the sun or indoor tanning using tanning devices, is known to be a major cause of the three main types of skin cancer: non-melanoma skin cancer (basal cell carcinoma and squamous cell carcinoma) and melanoma.
 Overexposure to UVR induces at least two types of DNA damage: cyclobutane–pyrimidine dimers (CPDs) and 6–4 photoproducts (6–4PPs).
 While DNA repair enzymes can fix some mutations, if they are not sufficiently effective, a cell will acquire genetic mutations which may cause the cell to die or become cancerous.
 These mutations can result in cancer, aging, persistent mutation and cell death.
 For example, squamous cell carcinoma can be caused by a UVB-induced mutation in the p53 gene.

 Non-melanoma skin cancer includes squamous cell carcinoma (SCC) and basal cell carcinoma (BCC) and is more common than melanoma.
 With early detection and treatment, it is typically not life-threatening.
 Prevalence increases with age, cumulative exposure to UV, and proximity to the equator.
 It is most prevalent in Australia, where the rate is 1,000 in 100,000 and where, as of 2000, it represented 75 percent of all cancers.

 Melanoma accounts for approximately one percent of skin cancer, and causes most of skin cancer-related deaths.
 The average age of diagnosis is 63, and it is the most common cancer in the 25–29 age group and the second most common in the 15-29 group, which may be due in part to the increased sunlight UV exposure and use of indoor tanning observed in these populations.
 In the United States, the melanoma incidence rate was 22.3 per 100,000, based on 2010–2014 data from the National Institutes of Health Surveillance, Epidemiology and End Results (SEER) Program, and the death rate was 2.7 per 100,000.
 9,730 people were estimated to die of melanoma in the United States in 2017, and these numbers are anticipated to continue rising.
 (Note: White people are most at risk of melanoma, with a lifetime risk of 2.5% (1 in 40), against 0.1% (1 in 1,000) for black people and 0.5% (1 in 200) for Hispanics, according to the American Cancer Society.)
 Although 91.7% of patients diagnosed with melanoma survive beyond 5 years, advanced melanoma is largely incurable, and only 19.9% percent of patients with metastatic disease survive beyond 5 years.

-A meta-analysis of U.S., Europe and Australia data on tanning bed use and skin cancer estimated that annually, 450,000 cases of non-melanoma skin cancer and more than 10,000 cases of melanoma can be attributed to exposure to indoor tanning.
+A meta-analysis of U.S., European, and Australian data on tanning bed use and skin cancer estimated that annually, 450,000 cases of non-melanoma skin cancer and more than 10,000 cases of melanoma can be attributed to indoor tanning.